osisoft/Client-Failover-Service/content/installation/uninstall-the-failover-service.md

 uid: UninstallTheService
 ---

-# Uninstall the client failover service
+# Uninstall the Adapter Failover Service

-To uninstall the client failover service, right-click on the Windows Installer Package (.msi) and select **Uninstall** from the menu.
+To uninstall the Adapter Failover Service, right-click on the Windows Installer Package (.msi) and select **Uninstall** from the menu.